Faithful1/graphqlapi/README.md

-This application demonstrates graphql API
+This application demonstrates my first ever graphql API

 It is an Events Management Application